About Mark Lindquist

 He also wrote a column, Zen Lawyer, for the Tacoma Pierce County Bar News.
 His next book will be a collection of these columns.
 Meanwhile, you can read some of the chapters in the blog section of this site.
 Chapter 10, for example, features a crash course on one-minute meditation.

 On September 1, 2009, when Mark was serving as Chief Criminal Deputy, he was appointed as Prosecutor by an unanimous and bipartisan vote of the County Council.
 In 2010, he was elected to a four-year term.
 In 2014, he was elected to another four-year term with 96% of the vote.

-Under his leadership, the office has made the community safer with a successful Gang Unit, Elder Abuse Unit, and a High Priority Offender program, which focuses resources on career criminals.
-His Prosecutor website is www.marklindquist.org. #ProtectingOurCommunity
+Under his leadership, the office made the community safer with a successful Elder Abuse Unit, Gang Unit, and High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.

 The office also ran innovative alternative courts for drug addiction, mental health issues, and veterans.
 Under his leadership, the office was a leader in the state on multiple issues.